fernandocalero/power-bi-porfolio/README.md

 This repository is the space to share my work with Power BI reports for public audiences to show my approach to data analysis, modelling and visualization.

-Also, here I'll post the recording of my speaking sessions about what I know of Power BI and Fabric.
+Also, I'll post here the recordings of my speaking sessions about what I know of Power BI and Fabric.